 Compare quotes from upto 3 travel agents for free

-This mountain is the fifth highest mountain in the world and is also home to the Makalu Barun National Park.
+Mount Makalu is the fifth highest mountain in the world and is also home to the Makalu Barun National Park.
 Snow leopards, Red Pandas, Musk Deer and over 56 species of endangered plant species can be found here.
-With it's lush vegetation and snow-capped peaks, Mount Makalu is a must visit for all nature lovers and trekkers.
+With its lush vegetation and snow-capped peaks, Mount Makalu is a must-visit for all nature lovers and trekkers.

-One of the most tranquil and isolated mountains that is not as popular as Everest and the other surroundings ranges.
-Annapurna is considered to be one of the deadliest mountain ranges in the world.
-It's craggy peaks and rugged terrain make it very difficult to climb even for the most experienced trekkers.
+One of the most tranquil and isolated mountains that are not as popular as Everest and the other surroundings ranges is the Annapurna range.
+Annapurna I is considered to be one of the deadliest mountains in the world.
+Its craggy peaks and rugged terrain make it very difficult to climb even for the most experienced trekkers.
 However, all things are irrelevant when you witness the mesmeric sunrise from the summit.

 Standing tall at a height of 7,937 metres, Annapurna II is one of the tallest mountains in Nepal.
 Only 15 people have scaled this mountain due to the rough terrain and massive avalanches.
 Treading through the unforgiving snow and huffing the oxygen devoid air to reach the summit is an inexpressible feeling.